 Onboarding is critical.
 Most recruiters use e-onboarding platforms to help candidates get the best experience possible without the hassle of a physical office visit.
 Through an e-onboarding platform, recruiters can create a checklist of documents required to be submitted by the candidate.
 Once the candidates upload their documents and provide their digital signatures and confirmations, they’ve successfully onboarded the candidate as an employee.

 The full recruitment life cycle enables companies and staffing agencies to create positive candidate experiences, improve engagement, and increase conversion rates.
-However, the full cycle may not apply to all organizations, and certain organizations may choose to use only certain steps of the comprehensive list outlined above.
-Regardless, using an ATS enables recruiters to centralize every possible process into one platform, so they can reduce the time and costs associated with hiring new candidates, while also creating long-lasting relationships.
+Using an ATS enables recruiters to centralize every possible process into one platform, so they can reduce the time and costs associated with hiring new candidates, while also creating long-lasting relationships.